 Includes developing readiness for emergencies based on education, organization, and communications.
 A major responsibility is to maintain an ongoing threat assessment model to ensure effective preparation.
 Preparation is the process of risk reduction that involves the following two elements:

-- Mitigation—activities that can reduce the seriousness of an incident
+- Mitigation—activities taken to reduce the seriousness of an incident

 Involves procedures for responding to emergency situations, assisting affected populations, treating the injured, and limiting damage to property.
 General and specific guidelines for responding to various incidents have been developed and are presented within this document.